rcoodey/Pilarm/README.md

 ## Setting up SmartThings Devices
 1. Browse to https://graph.api.smartthings.com/ and login with your SmartThings account
-2. On the top menu, click "My Device Handlers"
-3. In the upper right, click "Settings"
-4. Add a new Github repository with Owner = "rcoodey", name = "Pilarm" and Branch = "master"
+2. On the top menu, click "My Device Handlers"3.
+In the upper right, click "Settings"4.
+Add a new Github repository with Owner = "rcoodey", name = "Pilarm" and Branch = "master"
 5. In the upper right, click "Update from Repo" and choose "Pilarm"
 6. Under the "New" section, check "devicetypes/rcoodey/pilarm-zone.src/pilarm-zone.groovy", check the "Publish" box and click "Execute Update"
 7. On the top menu, click "My Devices"